Google Voice pricing, plans, & hidden fees

 Starter plan

-Best for: Solopreneurs who need a basic business number for calling and texting in the US
+Best for: Solopreneurs and small teams who need a basic business number for calling and texting in the US

 Google Voice’s Starter plan gets you a Google Voice number and lets you make unlimited calls to the US — as long as you’re also located in the US or Canada.